Dylan-Liew/definitely-not-java/docs/12-overriding.md

         - Types of parameters
         - Order of parameters
         - Class name (Optional)
+    - Does NOT include:
+        - Return type
+        - Parameter names
+        - Access modifiers

 - Method Descriptor
     - Includes everything in the method signature + return type